nitrophenol/Mobile_factory/README.md

   - **tests/**: Folder containing unit tests for the project.
   - **serializers.py**: Contains serializers for creating orders.
   - Other standard Django project files and folders.
+  - **apps.py**: Contains startup code in which validations on all the enums and constants takes place before starting the server

 ## Installation and Setup